 - Proof of funding equivalent to the cost of living for the DS-2019 extension/Academic Training period as calculated based on the J-1 Student Financial Worksheet

-- J-1 Attestation of Health Insurance; attach proof of current and continuous health insurance that meets Department of State’s minimum requirements (for you and dependents)
+- Proof of current and continuous health insurance that meets Department of State’s minimum requirements (for you and dependents)

 - Copies of your: previous DS-2019s, passport, visa, and I-94 card